Last updated: September 23, 2021

 - There are reported fatalities from COVID-19 within Australia.

-The Department of State has issued a Travel Advisory for Australia of Level 2: Exercise Increased Caution.
+The Department of State has issued a Travel Advisory for Australia of Level 3: Reconsider Travel due to COVID-19-related travel restrictions.
 Travel and movement restrictions vary by location.
 U.S. citizens should be prepared for restrictions to be put into effect with little or no advance notice.

 - Are PCR and/or antigen tests available for U.S. citizens in Australia?
 Yes